rust-lang/nomicon/src/dropck.md

 Future versions of the language may make the analysis more precise, to reduce the number of cases where sound code is rejected as unsafe.
-This would help address cases such as the two Inspectors above that know not to inspect during destruction.
+This would help address cases such as the two `Inspector`s above that know not to inspect during destruction.

 In the meantime, there is an unstable attribute that one can use to